rflcnunes/rflcnunes/README.md

 ### About me
 - 👨🏻‍💻    I'm a {fullstack} developer
-- ⚙️    I’m learning PHP/Laravel and Vue JS for Front End.
+- ⚙️    I’m learning PHP/Laravel for Back End and Vue JS for Front End.
 - 👨🏻‍🎓    I'm studying systems analysis development and cyber defense.
 - 👔    I am a software development intern.